Jimk72/Icarus_Software/README.md

+## 3/18/24 Added Skins_Folder.zip to Github.

+-This contains the changes to the UI for latest versions!

 # 3/6/24 Zip File changes!!

 -From now on UnrealPak will be seperate from IMM as for some reason if I add them to the same Zip file it registers as a trojan virus?
 If I put them in 2 different zip files they are fine.